opullen/modality-agnostic-representation/README.md

 ![alt text](plots/fourier_process.png "An overview of the process and classification")

-We use a discrete Sine Transform to decompose the sine signal into it's component parts and the Sine componenets are summed for a full or partial reconstruction.
+A Discrete Sine Transform is used to decompose the sine signal into it's component parts and the Sine componenets are summed for a full or partial reconstruction.

 ![alt text](plots/summed_sine_coefficients.png "Partial Reconstruction of a Curve")